quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part12_6.4_Magnetizati.md

 }
 ```

-This function evaluates the three-point Lagrange polynomial at a given \( x \).
+This function evaluates the three-point Lagrange polynomial at a given $x$.
 x??

 ---